nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Cons:
         * Not particularly intuitive.
 The `alias` command feels like a command to use for adding aliases, but it is being used to remove one instead.

 We ended up going with the second approach since the alias functionality was a very small part of the application.
-We also believe that it did make sense that mapping an alias to itself would remove it.
+We also believe that it does make sense that mapping an alias to itself would remove it.

 Furthermore, removing aliases is likely a very rare use case, and dedicating a whole command to it does feel like a bit of a waste.